JuliaDatabases/LibPQ.jl/README.md

 * Queries
   * Create and execute queries with or without parameters
   * Stream results using [DataStreams](https://github.com/JuliaData/DataStreams.jl)
+  * Configurably convert a variety of PostgreSQL types to corresponding Julia types
 * Prepared Statements
   * Create and execute prepared statements with or without parameters
   * Stream table of parameters to execute the same statement multiple times with different data using DataStreams